 I was recently a guest on the Dave Pickering‘s podcast, Getting Better Acquainted.
-Dave and I discussed many things including story telling, dyslexia, tough times at school, depression and writing.
-Have a listen to the GBA Podcast.
+Have a listen as Dave and I discuss many things including story telling, dyslexia, tough times at school, depression and writing.

 I might as well fess up straight away.
 I never really liked David Bowie’s music.
 Maybe I didn’t hear the right stuff at the right time.
 Or perhaps I was put off by those dodgy duets in the 80’s.
 Unlike most of my favourite music, no one I love or respect ever told me what to listen to.
 But whatever the reason, what I have heard has just never really done it for me.

 Regardless of that, I’ve always respected him as an artist.

 Monday’s news that he’d passed away was shocking.
 Like many, I kind of assumed that he’d always be there.
 He had a youthfulness about him that transcended age.
 A strong spirit that glowed from within him.
 Even I could see that.

 I couldn’t help but notice on social media how many people, how many close friends and family seemed affected by this particular passing.
 Almost everyone had something to say.